GopikaSri-2008/AI-Chatbot-Web-Application/README.md

-🤖 Nova AI – Study Assistant
+🤖 StudyNest AI – Study Assistant

-Nova AI is a simple and interactive chatbot web application developed to help students get quick information about programming and computer science topics.
+StudyNest AI is a simple and interactive chatbot web application developed to help students get quick information about programming and computer science topics.

 ✨ Features